Doing my pre-workout meditation has completely changed the way I feel about exercising and the way in which I exercise.

 Secondly, meditating while working out will reduce your risk of injury.
 When you meditate you become more mindful of the way you are moving your body.
 This improves your form.
 And as you probably know, better form means less risk of injury.

 Then there’s the fact that meditation improves physical performance.
-One way in which meditation achieve this is by improving oxygen consumption rate, which is essentially the rate at which oxygen moves through your body.
+One way in which meditation achieves this is by improving oxygen consumption rate, which is essentially the rate at which oxygen moves through your body.
 This is vital for maintaining muscular strength while working out.
 Research has shown that while meditating oxygen consumption is reduced by 10% to 20%.

-But perhaps my personal number one reason for combining physical exercise with meditation, is that if you are spending time exercising your body, you should spend an equal amount of time exercising your mind, and meditation is argulably the best way to do that.
+But perhaps my personal number one reason for combining workouts with meditation is that if you are spending time exercising your body, you should spend an equal amount of time exercising your mind, and meditation is arguably the best way to do that.